Atlanta State Park

-Atlanta State Park is a 1475 acre state park in northeast Texas in the United States that opened in 1954.
-It is located on Wright Patman Lake in northern Cass County and is managed by the Texas Parks and Wildlife Department.
+Atlanta State Park is a 1475 acre densely forested state park in northern Cass County, Texas, United States ten miles northwest of Atlanta, Texas off Farm to Market Road 1154.
+The park opened in 1954.
+It is located on the south shore of Wright Patman Lake in and is managed by the Texas Parks and Wildlife Department.

-Location

-Atlanta State Park is on the south shore of Wright Patman Lake, about 11 mi northwest of Atlanta, Texas.
-This is about 18 mi southwest of Texarkana, Texas.
-The entrance to the park is off Farm to Market Road 1154.

 History

 In past centuries, the Caddo Indians settled in this area and worked the land as farmers.
 Many pioneers traveled across the area to use the ferry that crossed the Sulphur River.
 The State of Texas acquired the land for Atlanta State Park in 1954 under a long-term lease with the Department of the Army.

 In spring 2016 Wright Patman Lake flooded the park and destroyed bathrooms and the amphitheatre.
 Texas Parks and Wildlife closed the park for more than two months.
 An old-growth pine forest was inundated with ten feet of water that killed many of the trees.
 Reforestation efforts are in progress with trees that can better tolerate flooding.